 When it came time to stand up and leave, though, Dad had a problem.

 A former strapping six-foot tall football player, Dad was much older and weaker in his old age, and he had trouble getting up from the low-to-the-ground cushion he’d been sitting on.

 Actions speak louder than words.
-This Ramadan, let us be Muslims of beautiful actions that show the true legacy of our Prophet (peace and blessings be upon him).
+After this Ramadan, let us be Muslims of beautiful actions that show the true legacy of our Prophet (peace and blessings be upon him).

-Let us shower our non-Muslim relatives, neighbors, co-workers with generosity, selflessness, and compassion because those are the marks of a true Muslim.
+Let us shower our non-Muslim relatives, neighbors, and co-workers with generosity, selflessness, and compassion, because those are the marks of a true Muslim.

 Our actions will speak our truth loudly and clearly, no matter what lies are spread about our religion.

 And last but not least, let us not underestimate the power of delicious food, enthusiastically shared and lovingly prepared.